Donders-Institute/bidscoin/docs/options.rst

 .. tip::
    - Use the [Set as default] button to put your custom dcm2niix command in your template bidsmap so that you don't have to adjust it anymore for every new study
-   - SPM users may want to use '-z n', which produces unzipped nifti's
+   - SPM users may want to use '-z n', which produces unzipped NIfTI's
    - Install ``pigz`` to speed-up dm2niix (search the web for more help)

 spec2nii2bids - plugin
 ----------------------

-The `spec2nii2bids plugin <plugins.html#spec2nii2bids>`__ is a default bidscoiner plugin that converts Twix, SPAR/SDAT and P-file spectroscopy source data to BIDS-valid nifti- and json sidecar files.
+The `spec2nii2bids plugin <plugins.html#spec2nii2bids>`__ is a default bidscoiner plugin that converts Twix, SPAR/SDAT and P-file spectroscopy source data to BIDS-valid NIfTI- and json sidecar files.
 This plugin relies on `spec2nii <https://github.com/wexeee/spec2nii>`__, for which you can set the following options:

 - ``command``: Command to run spec2nii, such as: